quchangle1/DRAFT/README.md

 The implementation for ICLR 2025 Submission: From Exploration to Mastery: Enabling LLMs to Master Tools via Self-Driven Interactions.

 ## How to run the code
-1. Download ToolBench dataset from the ["Google Drive"](https://drive.google.com/drive/folders/1yBUQ732mPu-KclJnuQELEhtKakdXFc3J).
+1. Download ToolBench dataset from the [Google Drive](https://drive.google.com/drive/folders/1yBUQ732mPu-KclJnuQELEhtKakdXFc3J).
 2. Run DRAFT to get revised tool documentation:
 	> python DRAFT.py
 3. Run ToolBench_DFSDT to examine the effectiveness of DRAFT: